-What makes succulents unique among plants is the specialised tissue in their leaves, stems, or roots that allows them to store water for extended periods of time.
+What makes succulents unique among plants is the specialized tissue in their leaves, stems, or roots that allows them to store water for extended periods of time.
 During times of drought, the succulent uses the stored water.
 Its fleshy leaves gradually shrink or pucker—and then swell up again in the next rain.

 Most succulents also produce a chalky substance on its leaves, which protects the plant from disease, pests, and sunburn.
 All in all, succulents are designed in a way that makes them incredibly hardy.